 Modeling an unordered outcome as a set of binary logits

 We will illustrate the idea of modeling an unordered (aka nominal) outcome through the example of ideological self-identification as recoded into three categories: liberal, conservative, and moderate.
-While we might consider this an ordered outcome, here we have deliberately decided not to treat it as unordered.
+While we might consider this an ordered outcome, here we have deliberately decided to treat it as unordered.

 For each pair, we can fit a binary logit model, excluding observations if they are not one of the categories in our pair (that is, when we fit the logit for liberals vs. conservatives, we exclude moderates).
 In this example, we will fit models with educational attainment and race/ethnicity as our explanatory variables.